 |This photo is of the Elks Hall lodge room – notice the photos of leaders and others on the wall behind the group.
 I estimate its from the 1960s, and as its caption says, its the “Thomas (Herb) Richardson Sportsman Club Company 8.”|

-In 1964, Malcolm X spoke at the Elks Hall, with the Omaha World-Herald reporting that he demonstrated “considerable tolerance toward other Negro rights groups.”
+In 1964, the iconic Malcolm X spoke at the Elks Hall, with the Omaha World-Herald reporting that he demonstrated “considerable tolerance toward other Negro rights groups.”
 Today, the Elks Hall continues to host rallies, dances, fundraising meals, and other events.
 Throughout the years, the Elks have been standard bearers in local parades, too, with a marching band, color guard and drum corps active in throughout the decades.

 |Continuing to honor their fraternal heritage, the Elks Hall keeps this hanging above the doorway.|

 James Finley Wilson served as Grand Exalted Ruler of the black Elks for thirty years.
 A lawyer and banker named Charles Davis was a leader of the Elks in the 1950s and 1960s.
 Currently, Ronald Jefferson has been a leader in the black Elks for at least 25 years.

 |An Elks Lodge 92 Color Guard marches during a 1946 parade on North 24th Street.|

 Over the years, the blond-brick building on Lake Street has continued to be a cornerstone of North Omaha’s social life.
 For decades, the Elks hosted rallies, dances and speaking contests.
 For several decades its one of the main locations to for Native Omahan Days.
 The club’s band continues to perform at funerals and parades.